-An Archaeological Authority under Section 44(a) of the HNZPTA 2014 has been sought for the Project.
+An Archaeological Authority (2019/057) was granted for the Project by HNZPT under Section 44(a) of the HNZPTA 2014 has been sought for the Project.
 The management of any pre-1900 archaeological sites exposed within the Project Area must be carried out in accordance with the conditions of the Archaeological Authority.

-Works will be undertaken in accordance with the Project Accidental Discovery Protocol (ADP) contained within Appendix M. This Protocol has been developed in conjunction with Ngāti Tama.
+Works will be undertaken in accordance with the Archaeological Authority and the Project Accidental Discovery Protocol (ADP) contained within Appendix M. This Protocol has been developed in conjunction with Ngāti Tama.